Experts say acquittals are due to various overlapping factors

 Police departments need higher recruitment standards and more training

 Officers make the decision to shoot in a matter of seconds, if that.
-Often, they're not equipped to make the decision to spare lives, Haberfeld said.
+Often, they’re not equipped to make the decision to spare lives, said Haberfeld, the author of several books on police integrity.

-The author of several books on police integrity, Haberfield, who provides leadership training to multiple agencies, including the NYPD, sees it time and again.
+Haberfield provides leadership training to multiple agencies, including the NYPD, and she says she sees it time and again.

 Departments across the country have changed recruiting standards over the years to open the ranks.
 If Haberfeld had it her way, she would stop the calls for combat veterans, given their shoot-to-kill training.
 She would stop the recruitment of people of color for the sole purpose of increasing diversity regardless of their qualifications.
 She would raise the minimum age to the mid- to late-20s so prospective officers have time to develop emotionally.